ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/File Tranfer Protocol (FTP)/Recommended FTP Clients.md

 # FileZilla

 Filezilla is a free FTP application that is available in most platforms.
-This supports Explicit FTPS and SFTP protocols in addtition to the following features:
+This supports Explicit FTPS and SFTP protocols in addition to the following features:

 * Supports resume of files
 * Parallel downloading of files (up to 10 simultaneous transfers)